 - Systemic lupus erythematosus

-- Leptospirosis in humans
+- Leptospirosis (Weil's disease)

 - Thrombocytopenic purpura

-- Tick-borne diseases, relapsing fever
+- Tick-borne diseases such as typhus or relapsing fever

 Infected material is very dangerous and so investigations should be restricted to the necessary and specimens must carry warning labels, even if the diagnosis is only suspected and not yet confirmed.
 When the diagnosis has been made, it is a notifiable disease.
 Emerging and re-emerging diseases in Africa require good laboratory services that are often not available.